coderabbitai/coderabbit-docs/docs/tools/pmd.md

 - User-defined config file set at `reviews.tools.pmd.config_file` in your project's `.coderabbit.yaml` file or setting the "Review → Tools → PMD → Config File" field in CodeRabbit's settings page.

+- If no user-defined config file is found, we look for the following config file in the repo:
+  - `ruleset.xml`

 ## Links

 - [PMD Configuring rules](https://pmd.github.io/pmd/pmd_userdocs_configuring_rules.html)